intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 publication of policies, procedures, guidelines, rules, and related information regarding the RFC Series as a whole.

+The Editorial Stream will be used only to specify and update policies, procedures, guidelines, rules, and related information regarding the RFC Series as a whole; no other use of the Editorial Stream is authorized by this memo and no other streams are so authorized.
+This policy may be changed only by agreement of the IAB, IESG, and IETF LLC.

 All documents produced by the RSWG and approved by the RSAB shall be published as RFCs in the Editorial Stream with a status of Informational.
 (Note that the Editorial Stream is not authorized to publish RFCs that are Standards Track or Best Current Practice, since such RFCs are reserved to the IETF Stream {{RFC8729}}.)

-The Editorial Stream will be used only to specify and update policies, procedures, guidelies, rules, and related information regarding the RFC Series as a whole; no other use of the Editorial Stream is authorized by this memo and no other streams are so authorized.
-This policy may be changed only by agreement of the IAB, IESG, and IETF LLC.

 The requirements and process for creating any additional RFC streams are outside the scope of this document.